ConnectThink/WP-SCSS/readme.md

 ####Enqueuing
 The plugin can automatically add your css files to the header for you.
 This option will [enqueue](http://codex.wordpress.org/Function_Reference/wp_enqueue_style) all files found in the css directory defined in the settings.
 Keep this in mind if you have other non-compiled css files in this folder.
 The plugin will add them to the header, just don't reenque them somewhere else.

-Keep in mind, that if you disable this plugin it can no longer enqueue files for you.
+Also keep in mind, that if you disable this plugin it can no longer enqueue files for you.

 ##Directions